-They say that life at North Lake Tahoe moves a little slower, and while that’s not untrue, it doesn't mean there’s any shortage of things to do.
-With 11 towns and resorts on the northern side of stunning blue Lake Tahoe, visitors can stay as active as they want.
-Take winter, for example.
-There are no fewer than 12 magnificent alpine resorts, like Alpine Meadows, Squaw Valley USA, Mt.
-Rose-Ski Tahoe, Diamond Peak and Northstar-at-Tahoe, anchoring the north shore, meaning skiers and snowboarders have their choice of leisurely beginner runs fit for the whole family or experts-only terrain parks tucked in the trees.
-As a whole, the north shore ski resorts, which make up the country’s largest concentration of ski resorts, enjoy an average annual snowfall of between 300 and 500 powdery inches.
+They say that life at North Lake Tahoe moves a little slower, and while that’s delightfully true in the best way, it doesn't mean there’s any shortage of things to keep you busy.
+With 11 towns and resorts on the northern side of stunning Big Blue, visitors can stay as active as they want.
+Take winter for example…with no fewer than 12 jaw-dropping alpine resorts anchoring the north shore, skiers and snowboarders have their choice of leisurely sweeping beginner runs or triple black diamonds at places like Mt.
+Rose, Alpine Meadows, Squaw Valley USA, Northstar-at-Tahoe and Diamond Peak.
+As a whole, the north shore ski resorts make up the country’s largest concentration of ski resorts and are begging to be enjoyed during the winter months.